Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Experiments

-\textbf{Performance of vision enhancing LLMs}.
-We present zero-shot model performances on Table~\ref{text_results}, aiming to evaluate the instruction-understanding and open-world problem solving abilities of LLMs.
-We observe that the proposed method MKS2-Llama-2-7B/13B achieves best performances on almost all evaluation datasets, especially on substantially suppressing Llama-2-7b/13b-chat.
-Compared to powerful Llama-2-7b-INST-LoRA of the same magnitude, MKS2-Llama-2-7b could gains by about 8\% on CommensenseQA, 14.5\% on OpenBookQA, 16\% on PIQA, and 8.6\% on RS, respectively.
+\textbf{Performance of vision-enhancing LLMs}.
+We present zero-shot model performances in Table~\ref{text_results}, aiming to evaluate the instruction-understanding and open-world problem-solving abilities of LLMs.
+We observe that the proposed method MKS2-Llama-2-7B/13B achieves the best performance on almost all evaluation datasets, especially on substantially suppressing Llama-2-7b/13b-chat.
+Compared to powerful Llama-2-7b-INST-LoRA of the same magnitude, MKS2-Llama-2-7b could gain by about \textbf{8}\% on CommensenseQA, \textbf{14.5}\% on OpenBookQA, \textbf{14.5}\% on PIQA, and \textbf{6.2}\% on RS, respectively.
 Hence, MKS2 is capable of markedly improving the overall performance on text-only tasks requiring physical world knowledge.
-Compared to Vicuna-Llama-2 models with all parameters of Llama-2 updating, our approach stands out by requiring being fine-tuned on only a small fraction of parameters ($<$ \textbf{0.2\%} of LLM parameters) while still achieving superior performance on several tasks.
+Compared to Vicuna-Llama-2 models with all parameters of Llama-2 updating, our approach stands out by requiring being fine-tuned on only a small fraction of parameters (\textbf{0.25\%} of LLM parameters) while still achieving superior performance on several tasks.